Rovers Return Inn: Fire (1986)

-Kevin climbed up the ladder and arrived at the window - Ivy throwing a rag to him to protect him from the smoke and Terry throwing a brick to allow him to smash the window.
+Kevin climbed up the ladder and arrived at the window, using a brick to smash and then open it.
 Shouting to the rest of the residents that he could see Bet, he climbed in.
 Down below, the front windows of the pub exploded out into the Street, sending shocked residents screaming and running.
-As Kevin dragged Bet to the window, the Fire Brigade arrived to take over, with Terry advising the fire chief in charge of the operations where Bet and Kevin could be found, with the chief telling one of his personnel where the room in question was.
-Kevin escaped back down the ladder and the firemen took over the task of getting Bet out themselves, putting one of their oxygen masks over her face.
+As Kevin dragged Bet to the window, the Fire Brigade arrived to take over.